polterguy/camphora-five/help-files/Camphora Five/05 - Manually editing your app.md

 When you have generated your app, you can use Hyper IDE to edit your app's files.
 If your app's name is for instance _"address-book"_, then you can find your app's files in the folder _"/modules/address-book/"_.

-**Warning** - If you edit your app, for then to later re-generate your app, then your changes will be lost, since the generating process overwrites all files from your app's folder.
+**Warning** - If you edit your app, for then to later re-generate your app, your changes will be lost, since the generating process overwrites all files from your app's folder.

 Your app's structure is the same as any other module you have in your Phosphorus Five installation.
 The